Bagzoid/XML/README.md

 Library contains DOM (Document Object Model) implementation: all parsed content represented as objects in memory.

 Additional notes:
-* Project includes UML class diagramm (can be found in "doc" folder)
+* Project includes UML class diagram (can be found in "doc" folder)
 * Used JUnit library for test units

 What is supported: